 Imagine you hired a La Jolla Gardening Service that leaves your yard looking fabulous.
-Imagine not worrying about the chore of working in the yard over the weekend.
+Imagine not worrying about working in the yard over the weekend.
 You have come to the right place because we are the La Jolla Gardening Service that you need.

 - mowing and edging